nikhil-nakhate/CarND-Behavioral-Cloning-P3/writeup_report.md

 # **Behavioral Cloning**

 The goals / steps of this project are the following:
-* Use the simulator to collect data of good driving behavior / Use sample data and augent it to obtain enough data
+* Use the simulator to collect data of good driving behavior / Use sample data and augment it to obtain enough data
 * Build, a convolution neural network in Keras that predicts steering angles from images
 * Train and validate the model with a training and validation set
 * Test that the model successfully drives around track one without leaving the road
 * Summarize the results with a written report

-## Rubric Points
-### Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/432/view) individually and describe how I addressed each point in my implementation.

 ---
+[//]: # (Image References)
+[image1]: ./writeup_images/data_dist_prev.png "Original distribution of data"
+[image2]: ./writeup_images/data_dist_post.png "Final distribution of data"
+[image3]: ./writeup_images/train_val_loss.png "Training vs Validation loss"

 ### Files Submitted & Code Quality

 #### 1. Submission includes all required files and can be used to run the simulator in autonomous mode